PolicyServer/PolicyServer.Local/README.md

 `PolicyServerClient` has three methods:

-* `EvaluateAsync` - returns roles and permissions for a given user.
+* `EvaluateAsync` - returns application roles and permissions for a given user.
-* `IsInRoleAsync` - queries for a specific role
+* `IsInRoleAsync` - queries for a specific application role
 * `HasPermissionAsync` - queries for a specific permission

 ```csharp